Need Help? Give us a call.

 Your credit score meaning translates into “How reliable of a borrower are you?”
 If you’re not paying your lenders back, you’re giving a pretty straightforward answer: “I’m not.”

-Are you the 1 in 5 Americans with errors on your consumer credit report?
+Are you among the one in five Americans with errors on your consumer credit report?

 Without reviewing your report from all three major credit bureaus, you can never really know.

 Pull your personal credit report from Experian, Equifax, and TransUnion, and check it thoroughly for any accounts you don’t recognize—or that you might’ve forgotten about.

 If you find a delinquent account that’s accurate, take immediate steps to get it paid off.
 Collections agencies will can sometimes help to ease the burden of added fees if you reach out to them to make a payment.

 If, on the other hand, you do find an error on your report, contact the credit bureau in writing to dispute it.

 A word of warning: the process of correcting errors on your credit report can be long and arduous—but depending on the charge and your future financial needs, it’s usually worthwhile to get your credit report straightened out.

 Even if you’re fully up to date on all accounts, it’s worth paying attention to your utilization ratios—particularly for any credit cards or other revolving credit accounts.

 An ideal utilization ratio is below 30%, but the lower the better.
 Any steps you can take to pay down credit card debts and lower your utilization ratio will be in the best interest of both your credit score and, ultimately, your bank account.